bassmanitram/actions-for-nautilus/configurator/help.md

   weeelllll - not quite ....

-  Regular expression patterns do _not_ inherently match against the _whole_ path name - so, for example, a path of `/etc/home/jdoe/myfile` _would_ match this reular expression.
+  Regular expression patterns do _not_ inherently match against the _whole_ path name - so, for example, a path of `/etc/home/jdoe/myfile` _would_ match this regular expression.

-  To make the pattern match the whole path, you need to prefix it with a carat character and suffix it with a dollar character:
+  To make the pattern match only the whole path, you need to prefix it with a carat character and suffix it with a dollar character:

   ![Regex whole path pattern](images/regex-whole-path-pattern.png)

-Again, you can prefix the entire pattern string with an exclamation point to specify a "negative" path pattern - no file in the selection should have a path that matches that pattern - and again mixing standard and negative rules _may_ be confusing, but may also be useful in breaking down complex patterns into simpler components.
+Again, you can prefix the entire pattern string with an exclamation point to specify a "negative" path pattern - no file in the selection should have a path that matches that pattern - and again mixing standard and negative rules _may_ be confusing, but may also be useful in breaking down complex patterns into simpler components (noting, again, that negative patterns take precedence over positive patterns).